 What do you want on your desk?
 With VoIP, you have three main choices:

 If your power goes out, a traditional phone continues to work because your phone is powered by the phone company, not your building’s power.
 However, with VoIP, you’ll probably lose service if you lose power.
-Think about keeping a traditional phone and/or a cellphone as backup.
+Think about keeping a traditional phone and/or a cellphone as a backup.

 You may or may not be able to keep your current phone number.
 Ask your intended provider about number portability, before committing.

-VoIP doesn’t always work well for uses other than voice calls, such as fax machines, security systems and satellite TV receivers.
+VoIP doesn’t always work well for uses other than voice calls, such as fax machines, security systems, and satellite TV receivers.